Dominic-Wassef/netcode/README.md

 # NetCode
 ## The interactive browser-based coding environment.

+### To start the application you will:
+1. install lerna
+2. npm install the root
+3. npm install the cli, local-api, local-client

 ## Built on top of React
 # Getting Started with Create React App